aerospike/act/README.md

 This will create 2 binaries:

-* ***actprep***: This executable prepares a drive for the test by writing zeroes on every sector of the disk and then filling it up with random data (salting).
+* ***actprep***: This executable prepares a drive for ACT by writing zeroes on every sector of the disk and then filling it up with random data (salting).
 This simulates a normal production state.
 * ***act***: The ACT tool executable.

 ### Running the ACT Certification Process